omgnetwork/elixir-omg/docs/api_specs/includes/informational_api_specs.md

 }
 ```

-Gets a transaction with the given id
+Gets all transactions (can be limited with various filters)

 ### HTTP Request

-`POST /transaction.get`
+`POST /transaction.all`

 ### Request Body